Student Guide to Life at Caracol

 - Your own identifiable coffee mug and drinking cup (made of a durable material)

 - A small folding beach chair, if desired (popular in past seasons)

 Any additional questions you may have should be directed to the Project or Field Director.

-Please remember that the mail is extremely slow, sometimes getting lost; any packages that are sent will also have to have DUTY paid on them (often expensive), so make sure that things in packages are not extremely valuable.
+We check mail once per week and postcards or letters can be sent out to town with institute staff.
+However, mail is extremely slow, sometimes getting lost; any packages that are sent will also have to have DUTY paid on them (often expensive), so make sure that things in packages are not extremely valuable.

 |06:15 – 06:45||Free Day||Breakfast|

 |10:00 – 10:10||Break||Break|

 |10:10 – 12:00||Excavation/Lab||Excavation/Lab|

 7:00-9:00 PM Lab: M, T, R, F Movies: W, Sat